 To put it more accurately, that’s the old me.
 The new, vegan-style me still loves macaroni and cheese, as long as you swap the dairy with alternative, nut-based concoctions.
 In my mind, it doesn’t seem like it should be that hard for boxed macaroni brands to go vegan—how much cheese is actually in that little packet of powder, anyway?

-Camp, a young company that seemingly popped up out of nowhere last year and quickly saturated my Instagram feed with ads, is trying to capitalize on the lazy vegan market with their own non-dairy mac.
+Camp, a young company that seemingly popped up out of nowhere last year and quickly saturated my Instagram feed with ads, is trying to capitalize on the lazy vegan market with its own non-dairy mac.
 (They also make non-vegan mac, for the lazy cheese eaters among us.)
 Thanks to one of those Instagram offers, I got a free three-pack of Camp’s Vegan Cheezy Mac last month.
 Like Kraft and Annie’s, Camp’s boxed mac and cheese comes with a powdered sauce mix made out of plants.
 The pasta is also plant-based and gluten-free, which probably adds to Camp’s cost—a three-pack costs $19.99, or about $6.66 per box.
 You can save a bit if you purchase a monthly subscription (three boxes every four weeks, which just doesn’t feel right)—that’ll cost you just $15.99, or $5.33 per box.
 Note that none of these prices include shipping, which is an additional $8 for orders under $30.

 I’ll admit that the high price of Camp turned me into a much harsher critic than I might otherwise be.
 The noodles were a little chewy, though not unpleasant.
 The sauce definitely tasted “cheezy,” though I felt it was a bit muted.
 With every bite I took, I couldn’t stop myself from trying to calculate the value of each spoonful of noodles.